Is a Blue Lagoon Pass required?

 Can you swim at the Blue Lagoon in Malta?

-How do I get from Malta to Blue Lagoon with a boat trip or tour service?
+How do I get to Comino & Blue Lagoon with a private boat trip?

 What is the best time to visit the Blue Lagoon in Malta?